developmentseed/slingshotSMS/README.md

 consumption yet, but it's very interesting if you're willing to tweak.
 Instead of just being a REST endpoint, this turns SlinghostSMS into a lightweight, scriptable interface for input and output of text messages.
-It has vCard import, Javascript hooks, a Javascript API, and much more.
+It has vCard import and export, Javascript hooks, a Javascript API, and much more.

 # Requirements